-Supports for children with disabilities is falling behind
+Considerations for children with disabilities and their families

 The scarcity of family supports is a common theme in virtually all RCY investigations and reports.
 Even families with extraordinary capacity require expert-level sleuthing and advocacy efforts to be able to access community-based family supports in B.C.
 More than 80 per cent of families who responded to an RCY survey on children and youth with support and complex care needs said that they struggle to navigate the service system.